programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 Another option for exploration of the graph, is to click on a subject heading from the list in the legend box on the right and temporarily isolate its immediate connections.
 They are organized by colour, based on the subject headings.
 However, since there are so many subject headings, the color as a differentiator is not as helpful in this example as it would in a sample with ten or less subject headings.
 Users can also search directly for a subject heading or book title, making it easier to locate the same concept or work in each chronological graph without relying on its visual prominence.
 Once selected, the graph will zoom in on that node, no matter how small it is.
 The search function is helpful for exploring collections and items that you wish to target.

-Other tools within the iPySIGMA interface can make the graph easier to navigate and document.
+Other tools within the _ipysigma_ interface can make the graph easier to navigate and document.
 You can use the zoom controls to move closer to dense clusters or pull back to view the overall network structure.
 The center button returns the graph to the middle of the screen if you move too far away from it, while the reset button restores the original view and selections.
 Once the layout animation has settled the nodes into a readable arrangement, you can pause it to keep the graph stationary as you explore.
 All of these tools are located in the upper right hand corner of the screen in the box labelled B. You can also export a static image of the graph to use in presentations, reports, or comparisons between time periods.
 The buttons to export to different file formats are in the lower right hand corner of the screen in the box labelled D.

 The network graph visualisation that is a result of this activity is meant to be an exploratory tool for collections that takes traditional catalog records out of a list-based search interface.
 Instead, the graph allows a user to explore how records are connected to one another, making it possible to identify themes and gaps that might not be visible through search results alone.
 These findings can then support collection development in new and creative ways by helping librarians identify areas for future acquisition, create new collections from existing clusters, compare changes in a collection over time, and reveal unexpected relationships among materials.